What Is The Best Way To Prevent Poor Food Safety?

 Here are quick tips to buy safer food in areas with unsafe irrigation:

-• Buy from trusted vendors with good hygiene or certified markets.
+• Buy from trusted vendors with excellent hygiene or certified markets.

 • Choose organic or certified produce to avoid contaminated water.